robot010/Machine-Learning-Engineer-Nanodegree/Course-Note.md

 - Cross-entropy: If we have a bunch of events, and a bunch of probabilities.
 How likely that the events happen based on the probabilities.
 If it's very likely, then we have a small cross-entropy.

 - L1 regularization is good for feature selection because it prefers sparse features; while L2 regularization often produces good result, and its features are homogeneously small.

+### CNN
+1. CNN vs MLP:
+    - MLP treats an image as a vector, it has no idea what's the image's original spatial arrangement.
+    - CNN understands that pixels that are closer to each other are more related to each other than pixels that are far apart.

+2. Local Connectivity:
+    - MLP has lots of parameters.
+    - MLP throws away spatial information.
+    - CNN breaks down regions in the original image, and assigns local group of pixels to different hidden nodes.
+Every hidden node finds pattern in only some region of the original image.
+    - Different regions within an image share the same kind of information, therefore they share the same weights in the hidden layers.

+3. Pooling layer:
+    - Serve the purpose of reducing the number of parameters to speed up training.
+    - Max pooling vs global average pooling.

+4. Common design pattern:
+    - Increaing depth of the input array, and decrease height and width.
+    - As we go deeper into the Convolutional layer, the spatial information is gradually losing.
+So we can vectorize them and feed them into fully connected layer.

+5. Image Augmentation:
+    - Scale Invariance, Rotation Invariance, Translation Invariance.
+    - Max pooling has a bit property of translation invariance.

+6. VGG pioneered the use of small 3x3 convolution windows.